 Although it requires more hands-on attention, it is gentle on dough and ideal for large or small batches.
 I even made one of our favorite whole wheat recipe the day it arrived.

-If youâre new to Ankarsrum, their YouTube Masterclass is a great place to check out thier tutorials and recipes.
+If you’re new to Ankarsrum, their YouTube Masterclass is a great place to check out thier tutorials and recipes.
 The Ankarsrum is priced around $749.95 with free shipping, while the KitchenAid runs about $529.99.

-Oh well, at least I was fortunate to be able to purchase one of these quality mixers.
-I could have bigger problems to worry about, so I’ll share the great news with you if you’re in the market for a Pink ANK mixer.
 Both have their place in my kitchen. * Ruby Ann loves our pink KitchenAid for batch baking days, while I choose to use the Ankarsrum, learning all I can.

 Why I love them: The Ankarsrum offers powerful, quiet mixing with superb gluten development and a generous capacity for large quantities of grain-based dough.
-The KitchenAid brings familiarity, flexibility, and a dependable motorâjust take it slow and give it breaks when needed.
+The KitchenAid brings familiarity, flexibility, just take it slow, and give it breaks when needed using freshly milled flour.

 The Bread Machine

 Before I could afford a premium stand mixer, I started with a humble bread machine I bought on a budget.
-I found several brand-new, dented models at a return outlet for $10â$15 each and stocked up on four.
+I found several brand-new, dented models at a return outlet for $10–$15 each and stocked up on four.

 Those trusty machines helped me make whole wheat bread loaves for family and friends for years.
 Bread machines are excellent for those needing hands-free mixing, including home bakers with arthritis or limited mobility.

 On hectic days, I load the bread machine with freshly milled flour, water, sourdough starter, or yeast, salt, and any other ingredients needed for my recipe.
-I set the timer.
-In 90 minutes, I have dough ready to bake.

 Bread machines are a helpful entry into baking with whole grain flour, especially if you’re new to the milling process and baking process.